 The risks of driving too fast are obvious.
 According to the National Highway Traffic Safety Administration (NHTSA), speeding is involved in about one-third of all fatal motor vehicle accidents.

 However, driving too slowly can also be dangerous.
-In fact, a number of states have laws that penalize drivers for doing it.
-Slow driving can increase accident risk by causing confusion, disorganization or catching other drivers off-guard.
+A number of states, including Georgia, have laws that penalize drivers for doing it.
+Slow driving can increase car accident risk by causing confusion, disorganization or catching other drivers off-guard.
 For example: You are driving the speed limit and must suddenly slow down because of a slow driver in front of you, and then the driver behind you rear-ends you.

-When a slower driver makes his or her way in the left-most lane of a multi-lane road, for example, other drivers may be forced to use the right lanes to pass.
+When a slower driver stays in the left-most lane of a multi-lane road, other drivers may be forced to use the right lanes to pass.
 This can lead to an increased car accident risk.

-Tourists can also increase accident risk on the road as they often look around to see the sights or focus on their GPS.
+Tourists can also increase motor vehicle accident risk on the road as they often look around to see the sights or focus on their GPS.
 Even if they maintain normal speeds, tourists may lack the familiarity of the area necessary to move with the flow of traffic.